 - Using a grater shred the zucchini

-- In separate bowl (or I like to use a liquid measuring whisk together the egg, oil, applesauce and maple syrup)
+- In separate bowl (or I like to use a liquid measuring whisk together the egg, oil, applesauce or yogurt and sweetener of choice)

 - Add the wet ingredients to the dry ingredients and mix until just combined